 However, you may dismiss an employee outright for gross misconduct – which includes theft or endangering the life of your child.
 This is called summary dismissal, and no notice period is required.

 If you retrench an employee due to a change in your financial or family situation, and you cannot find them alternative employment, you have to pay severance pay.
 You will have to pay one week’s pay for every 12 months of continuous service in addition to the months' notice.
 If the employee only worked part time, then you will have to pay for the number of days worked in a week, for every 12 months of continuous service.

 Every domestic worker must have a signed employment contract by law.
-The contract cannot override the Basic Conditions of Employment or the Domestic Workers Act, but covers the specifics of your employment arrangement.
-It is still useful to cover all the basic conditions already mentioned here so that you and your employee can discuss and understand them.
+The contract cannot override the Basic Conditions of Employment and covers the specifics of your employment arrangement.
+It is useful to cover all the basic conditions already mentioned here so that you and your employee can discuss and understand them.
 You should review the contract with your employee every year.
 It should contain:

 - The full name and address of the employer

-- The full name and occupation of the employee, and a brief description of the work that he or she will be doing
+- The full name and occupation of the employee, and a description of the work they will be doing

 - The place of work